imazen/resizer-web/content/docs/workswith/orchard.md

+Append: /docs/install/generic

-# Orchard Compatibility
+# Orchard and ImageResizer

+Standard installation steps are sufficent for the Essential Edition, but an additional Web.config file must be changed for DiskCache to work properly.

-# Multi-tenanting
+## Multi-tenanting

-While the ImageResizer architecture is designed to make multi-tenanting support easy to implement, there don't seem to be many people that are gurus on Orchard's multi-tenanting architecture.
-If you are one, why not help us out a little?
+While the [ImageResizer architecture is designed to make multi-tenanting support easy to implement](/docs/how/multi-tenanting), no Orchard guru has yet stepped forward to implement the `glue`.

 ## Building a gallery module for Orchard using ImageResizer